rfnash/zbalermorna/readme.md

 ### How a ZLM font works

-Zbalermorna uses special glpyhs which live in the Unicode Supplementary Special Purpose plane, covering the region from 0xE2320 -> 0xE24FF.
+Zbalermorna uses special glpyhs which live in the Private Use Area, covering the region from 0xED80 -> 0xEDBF.

 A method of inputting these glyphs requires in IME for your particular operating system, such as `ibus` or `scim`.
 This project attempts to provide